alexames/progress-and-poverty/Book 2/Chapter 2.md

 McCulloch, writing in 1838, says, in Note IV to “Wealth of Nations”:

-“The wonderful density of population in Ireland is the immediate cause of the abject poverty and depressed condition of the great bulk of the people.
-It is not too much to say that there are at present more than double the persons in Ireland it is, with its existing means of production, able either fully to employ or to maintain in a moderate state of comfort.”
+> The wonderful density of population in Ireland is the immediate cause of the
+> abject poverty and depressed condition of the great bulk of the people.
+It is
+> not too much to say that there are at present more than double the persons in
+> Ireland it is, with its existing means of production, able either fully to
+> employ or to maintain in a moderate state of comfort.

 As in 1841 the population of Ireland was given as 8,175,124, we may set it down in 1838 as about eight millions.
 Thus, to change McCulloch’s negative into an